Stochastic Particle Flow for Nonlinear High-Dimensional Filtering Problems: Conclusions and Future Work

-Within this context, we proposed a novel type of filters inspired by the particle flow methods \citep{Daum2007,Daum2008,Daum2009,Daum2009a,Daum2010,Daum2010a,Daum2010b,Daum2010c,Daum2011,Daum2011a,Daum2013,Daum2013a,Daum2013b,Daum2013c,Daum2014,Daum2014a,Chen2010,Choi2011,Ding2012,Khan2014}, envisaging to address well known shortcomings of sequential Monte Carlo methods in solving nonlinear high-dimensional filtering problems, such as the ones that arise in multi-target and multi-sensor tracking.
-The novel method establishes a Monte Carlo procedure for generating a sequence of samples that guide local solutions of the Fokker-Planck equation to compound a mixture that approximates a filtering density.
-The ultimate result is a statistically-sound general-purpose class of algorithms that has been shown to be adequate for solving nonlinear high-dimensional inference problems, as demonstrated by the series of simple, though not trivial, illustrations proposed by this article.
-It is worth recalling that the stochastic particle flow, filtering on the joint multi-target (or multi-sensor) space, provides highly accurate estimates and securely constitutes the most credible estimator among all evaluated filters, outperforming classical multi-target filters.
+Within this context, we proposed a novel filter which aims to address the well-known shortcomings of sequential Monte Carlo methods when applied to nonlinear high-dimensional filtering problems.
+The novel method uses a Monte Carlo procedure to generate a sequence of equally-weighted samples that each guide a local solution of the Fokker-Planck equation.
+Using these local approximations, a mixture is produced that approximates the filtering density.
+The result is a statistically-sound general-purpose class of algorithms.
+In the context of a simple, though not trivial, high-dimensional inference problem and in comparison with state-of-the-art algorithms, the proposed approach has been shown to offer significant improvement in statistical consistency with commensurate computational expense.

-Our investigation reveals that further consideration is required in order to explore fully the potential of the stochastic particle flow, specially concerning the computational cost of the algorithms and the crucial properties required for the diffusion matrix, such as positive definiteness and non-singularity.
-In its most general form, the algorithm's complexity is bounded by $O\left(NLn_{x}^{3}+N+N^{2}\right)$ computations owing to the diffusion matrix calculated over $L$ steps, as an inversion of a Hessian matrix, the evaluation of the mixture weights, and the evaluation of the filtering (or importance) density.
-It is important to remark that the stochastic particle flow is much more computationally complex than the original particle flows, which are generally bounded by $O\left(N\right)$ computations both in theory and practice.

-Concerning alleviation of the computational complexity, it should be possible to explore the natural sparsity present in the diffusion matrix for some statistical models or, as a last resort, to incorporate methods that uncorrelate partially the states in order to partition the matrix inversion.
-Girolami \& Calderhead \citep{Girolami2011} suggest that the use of guiding Hamiltonians \citep{Duane1987} could provide a way of reducing such computational cost, but it is still unclear as a solution.

-Regarding the properties of the diffusion matrix, possible issues arise when either dealing with statistical models for which the Hessian matrix (or the observed Fisher information matrix) is not available in closed analytic form, or when the models inhabit a space where the Hessian is not negative definite.
-In those cases, Girolami \& Calderhead \citep{Girolami2011} advocate to employ the empirical Fisher information matrix as an estimate of the covariance of the score, with the advantage that the method would only deal with second-order derivatives, however, the filter would lose part of its locality that is inherently present in the local curvature provided by the Hessian.
-It is clear that there are several possible numerical and computational methods that could be investigated in order to solve these issues.

-In conclusion, we hope that the methods proposed herein offer not only a way of solving nonlinear high-dimensional problems but also bridges the seminal knowledge on continuous-time filtering to reach its way into Engineering applications.